hpalin2/SeniorDesignProject/notebooks/Jeremy/README.md

 ---

 I was finally able to wire up the sensor properly and test it, I wrote some C code to detect whether an object was within 10cm; if so, one of the gpio pins would output a voltage to light up an led.
 This is intended to show the functionality of our motion detector.

+**2025-10/6 - Software Planning**

+---

+Today I began planning the software architecture for our Suction Sense module.
+First, I broke down our system requirements into high-level architecture:

+1. Local Message Bus – The ESP32 requires a reliable mechanism to transmit suction and motion sensor data over Wi-Fi or LAN to the Raspberry Pi.
+To achieve this, I plan to use an MQTT broker running locally on the Pi, allowing each ESP32 node to publish messages to specific topics.

+2. Ingestion Service – This service will run continuously on the Raspberry Pi, subscribing to the MQTT topics and collecting incoming data from all operating rooms.
+It will validate and store the telemetry in a local database.
+This will allow us to generate historical reports and also maintain functionality in case one of the services gets interrupted.

+3. Rules Engine – Once data is being stored and updated, the next layer will process it to determine the current state of each operating room.
+The engine will compare suction activity with the schedule data and identify when suction has unnecessary usage.

+4. User Interface (UI) – A local web dashboard will be hosted on the Raspberry Pi and displayed on the 7″ touchscreen.
+It will provide a color-coded status view of each operating room (e.g., green for normal operation, red for unnecessary suction).
+The interface will refresh automatically using WebSocket connections for real-time updates.

+5. Data Storage – A lightweight SQLite/PostgreSQL database will hold suction data, schedule information, and device data.
+This can be used for historical data reports

+**2025-10/6 - Software Planning pt.2**

+---